-One of the major Biblical practices being restored today is the celebration of the true Passover — that is, the celebration of Passover in the manner and timing that is according to Scripture.
+One of the major Biblical practises being restored today is the celebration of the true Passover — that is, the celebration of Passover in the manner and timing that is according to all of Scripture.

 For centuries the true Passover Celebration has been hidden, as part of the ‘Mystery of Messiah’ (Ephesians 3:4; Colossians 2:2, 4:3).
-Instead of keeping the Passover celebration commanded in Scripture, both Christianity and Rabbinic Tradition have created a substitute or ‘counterfeit’ Passover celebration, to keep and practice in place of the true Passover:
+And so instead of keeping the Passover celebration commanded in Scripture, both Christianity and Rabbinic Tradition have created a substitute or ‘counterfeit’ Passover celebration, to keep and practise in place of the true Passover:

 - Rome invented the ‘eucharist’ or ‘communion’ or ‘Lord’s Supper’ service, as a substitute for the Biblical Passover, then passed these along to her Protestant daughters, by way of the ‘Church Fathers.’
-Today these man-made substitutes having Biblical names but without Scriptural backing, continue to be taught in Seminaries and Bible Schools, carried into the churches by the seminary graduate Pastors and Ministers, and are widely practiced by almost all of Christianity;
+Today these man-made substitutes, having Biblical names but lacking Scriptural backing, continue to be taught in Seminaries and Bible Schools, carried into the churches by the seminary graduate Pastors and Ministers, and are widely practised by almost all of Christianity;

 - Rabbinic Tradition has created a “7-day Passover Feast” as a substitute for the 1-day Passover, giving the name ‘Passover’ to the 7-day Feast of Unleavened.
 There is both Scriptural and historical evidence for this man-made substitution, discussed below in this article.

 Both of these ‘substitute’ Passover celebrations are what we might call counterfeit.
-And, like a holding a counterfeit bank note or property deed, the practice of a counterfeit ‘Passover’ holds no value, and offers no reward.
+And, like holding a counterfeit bank note or property deed, the practise of a counterfeit ‘Passover’ holds no value, and offers no reward.

 We have already described Christianity’s substitute Passover in two articles, Communion: A Man-Made Substitute for the Biblical Passover, and Eating Things Sacrificed to Idols: A Warning to the Bride.
 We have also given detailed accounts of issues regarding the Biblical Passover in a number of short articles, as compiled in The New Covenant Passover: A Mystery.